brufdev/many-notes/UPGRADING.md

 # Upgrade guide

 This guide will walk you through the necessary changes to upgrade from a previous version of Many Notes.
+Be sure to back up your data, especially before updates.
 If you need further help, consult the [FAQs](docs/support/faqs.md), or if your question isn't answered there, please open an issue on GitHub.

 ## Upgrading from any version below 0.9